 GST is the most remarkable and ambitious tax reform in India’s post-independence history.
-Its aim and vision were to levy a single national uniform tax across the nation on all types of goods and services.
-GST has replaced multiple taxes like sales tax, service tax, etc., which made India more of an integrated national market and brought more people into the taxation net.
+If asked about the need of GST in India then its aim and vision were to levy a single national uniform tax across the nation on all types of goods and services.
+GST has replaced multiple taxes like sales tax, service tax, etc., which made India more of an integrated national market and brought more people into the taxation net is the need for gst.
 By improving efficiency, it can add substantially to finances as well as the growth of the country.
 Implementing a new tax regime, inculcating both goods and services by the State and the centre in a large and complex system is perhaps unprecedented in the modern tax history of the globe.

-GST is a tax with a comprehensive and continuous chain of set-off benefits to the level of retailers.
+Why India needs GST, so the answer to that is GST is a tax with a comprehensive and continuous chain of set-off benefits to the level of retailers.
 It is mainly a tax only on value addition at each stage, and a supplier at each step is allowed to set off through a credit tax mechanism.
-The burden of GST is ultimately borne by the final consumer which is the end-user of the commodity or service provided.
+The burden of GST is ultimately borne by the final consumer which is the end-user of the commodity or service provided is the need of gst.

 India and Indirect Tax Regime

-Before the introduction of GST, the indirect tax regime of India suffered from various drawbacks and limitations.
-There was a burden of tax-on-tax in the pre-GST system of central excise duty and the sales tax system of the states.
+Before the introduction of GST, the indirect tax regime of India suffered from various drawbacks and limitations. needs of GST is there was a burden of tax-on-tax in the pre-GST system of central excise duty and the sales tax system of the states.
 GST had to take under its wings, a profusion of indirect taxes of the states and the centre.
 It has integrated taxes on goods and services to set off relief.
 Further, this regime has also captured value additions in the distributive trade.

 In crux, GST is a comprehensive indirect levy of tax on manufacturer, consumption and sale of goods, and services at the country level.
 GST is an indirect tax for the whole of the nation to make it one unified shared marketplace.
 It is designed to give India a world-class tax regime and improve the process and collection.
 It will end the long due distortions of differential treatment of the services sector and manufacturing sector.
 It will also facilitate seamless credit across the entire supply chain and all states under a joint tax base.

-Why Was There a Need for GST in India?
+Why Was There a Need of GST in India?

 As we discussed, the old indirect tax regime had many drawbacks and limitations.
 GST was able to cover, reduce, and nullify the majority of the shortcomings by offering its advantages.
-Here are few bullet points which explains why GST was needed:
+Here we mentioned the need for GST in India in points that explains why India need GST:

 Seamless Flow of Credit: